Gbemisola23/NaijaNetherlands/README.md

 # NaijaNetherlands

 * # Introduction
-    NaijaNetherlands is a full-stack framework and responsive blog website that allows users to create, read,update and delete comments on a post.
+    NaijaNetherlands is a full-stack framework project built using Django, Bootstrap,Python,Html, Css and Javascript This is a blog website designed for Nigerian expats living in Netherlands.
+They should find useful information that allows them to adjust to the lifestyle in the Netherlands.
     ![responsive image for the site](readme_img/mockup-image.png)

 * ## Live Preview